anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The Pledge can be deceived by malicious Join Proxy announcements.
 The Pledge will only join a network to which it receives a valid {{RFC8366}} voucher {{I-D.ietf-anima-constrained-voucher}}.
 Once the Pledge joined, the payload between Pledge and Registrar is protected by DTLS.

+A malicious constrained Join Proxy has a number of routing possibilities:

+    * It sends the message on to a malicious Registrar.
+This is the same case as the presence of a malicious Registrar discussed in RFC 8995.
+    * It does not send on the request or does not return the response from the Registrar.
+This is the case of the not responding or crashing Registrar discussed in RFC 8995.
+    * It uses the returned response of the Registrar to enroll itself in the network.
+With very low probability it can decrypt the response.
+Successful enrollment is deemed too unlikely.
+    * It uses the request from the pledge to appropriate the pledge certificate, but then it still needs to acquire the private key of the pledge.
+Also this is assumed to be highly unlikely.
+    * A malicious node can construct an invalid Join Proxy message.
+Suppose, the destination port is the coaps port.
+In that case, a Join Proxy can accept the message and add the routing addresses without checking the payload.
+The Join Proxy then routes it to the Registrar.
+In all cases, the Registrar needs to receive the message at the join-port, checks that the message consists of two parts and uses the DTLS payload to start the BRSKI procedure.
+It is highly unlikely that this malicious payload will lead to node acceptance.
+    * A malicious node can sniff the messages routed by the constrained Join Proxy.
+It is very unlikely that the malicious node can decrypt the DTLS payload.
+A malicious node can read the header field of the message sent by the stateless Join Proxy.
+This ability does not yield much more information than the visible addresses transported in the network packets.

-It should be noted here that the contents of the CBOR map used to convey return address information is not DTLS protected.
+It should be noted here that the contents of the CBOR array used to convey return address information is not DTLS protected.
 When the communication between JOIN Proxy and Registrar passes over an unsecure network, an attacker can change the CBOR array, causing the Registrar to deviate traffic from the intended Pledge.
-If such scenario needs to be avoided, then it is reasonable for the Join Proxy to encrypt the CBOR array using a locally generated symmetric key.
-The Registrar would not be able to examine the result, but it does not need to do so.
+If such scenario needs to be avoided, the constrained Join Proxy MAY encrypt the CBOR array using a locally generated symmetric key.
+The Registrar is not able to examine the encrypted result, but does not need to.
+The Registrar stores the encrypted header in the return packet without modifications.
+The constrained Join Proxy can decrypt the contents to route the message to the right destination.
-This is a topic for future work.

-In some installations, level 2 protection is provided between all member pairs of the mesh.
-In such an enviroment encryption of the CBOR array is unnecessay because the level 2 protection already provide it.
+In some installations, layer 2 protection is provided between all member pairs of the mesh.
+In such an enviroment encryption of the CBOR array is unnecessay because the layer 2 protection already provide it.

 # IANA Considerations